juanelas/bigint-secrets/README.md

 # bigint-secrets

 Secure random numbers and probable prime (Miller-Rabin primality test) generation/testing using native JS (stage 3) implementation of BigInt.
-It can be used with Node.js (starting in version 10.4.0) and [Web Browsers supporting BigInt](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/BigInt#Browser_compatibility).
+It can be used with Node.js (>=10.4.0) and [Web Browsers supporting BigInt](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/BigInt#Browser_compatibility).

 _The operations supported on BigInts are not constant time.
 BigInt can be therefore **[unsuitable for use in cryptography](https://www.chosenplaintext.ca/articles/beginners-guide-constant-time-cryptography.html)**_